 In August 2021, France promulgated a new law on "inclusive development and the fight against global inequalities".
 This law was long expected and represents a milestone in France’s efforts to align its ODA with current challenges.
 For the first time, the law sets a deadline for France to allocate 0.7% of its GNI to ODA: 2025.

 Overview of the main characteristics of France’s ODA and the changes introduced by the bill.

-During its last meeting in February 2018, the CICID established the Presidential Council for Development to consolidate the institutional framework.
+During its last meeting, the CICID established the Presidential Council for Development to consolidate the institutional framework.
 Chaired by the President of the Republic, the Council makes strategic decisions regarding the implementation of French ODA.
 It met for the first time in December 2020.

 Finally, the National Council for Development and International Solidarity (CNDSI) is a forum for dialogue between the government and civil society actors on the objectives and orientations of France’s development policy.
 The CNDSI only has a consultative role.

 French ODA is channelled through 24 distinct budgetary programs, managed by 14 ministries.
 The Ministry of Foreign Affairs and the Ministry of Economy and Finance oversee the implementation of the "ODA mission", which represented 1/3 of France’s total ODA in 2019.

 Since 2017, France’s Official Development Assistance (government aid that promotes and specifically targets the economic development and welfare of developing countries) has been increasing.